andrewhessler/paint-by-algo/THOUGHTS.md

 Young Simba: But, Dad, don't Components eat the Systems?
 Mufasa: Yes, Simba, but let me explain.
 When Components die, our bodies become the Entities, and the Systems eat the Entities.
 And so we are all connected in the great Circle of Life.

+I originally named my `TileAnimation` component `AnimateTile`, all my Components are nouns, Systems verbs?
+Nope, I named `PlayerMovement` system `player_movement`.
+`TileAnimation`'s main system is probably still going to be called `animate_tile`

+Visibility seems like a unique global component like Transform, so I guess I can modify it pretty directly?

+I just type these while I wait for it to compile.

+Ooo, plugins made of entirely system/systems, `set_current_tile` being the first, defining an interaction between `Tile` and `Player`.

+I think I have quite a lot of boilerplate, but it makes me feel organized a bit.
+Feel like if I knew more it could probably be cleaner.

+Had `set_current_tile` controlling tile animation, going to have the plugin have an event listening system, and see if I can have current tile announce itself?

+Maybe Player shouldn't be the only one who can set current tile and it should be all entities with a `TileSetter` component?
+I think for simplicity I'll make it just the player.
+I'd have to change the function to be more general and allow for multiple currents...
+Also makes me curious if there'd be a better way to check than looping players and tiles.

+I just remembered that the player triggering the tiles isn't a long term state... well, it will still initiate the scan, so it's kind of like triggering a tile, so same thing I suppose.

+I think I'm going to bring `Tile` into a `TileAnimation` system and it feels like it goes against what I've typed above.
+I'm scared, but I'm gonna let it cook.
+Maybe I'll go look at Events quick, but I feel like we're still going to need to know which Tile we're dealing with by checking current.

+I could still try an event to trigger animate which will listen instead of polling the state of all tiles?
+But I don't think I'm getting the decoupling I want.
+The event thing kind of feels like a lot of boilerplate right now...